 Students interested in living in accessible spaces in UW Housing must complete both a myDRS Application and the online DRS Disability Housing & Medical Dietary Request.
 Requests need to be made in accordance with the Deadlines for Housing Accommodations.
 Accommodation requests submitted after a deadline will be processed on a space available basis and will include a wait list.

 Accommodations in housing are approved on a case by case basis and are dependent on the nature of the disability and/or health condition as well as the impact in the on campus living environment.
 DRS works in partnership with UW Housing & Food Services to provide accommodations that meet individual student needs.
+You will likely work with both departments in the process outlined below.
 Below are the steps to receive accommodations, information on the Medical Related Dietary Request process, disability housing FAQ’s and resources.

 Steps to Receive Housing Accommodations